Can You Re-Stucco Over Existing Stucco? The Rules of Resurfacing

 When resurfacing, you generally want to match the chemistry of the new layer to your performance goals.

-Why: It is flexible (elastomeric).
-It bridges minor existing cracks and holds dark colors without fading.
-If you are going over a wall that has settled, Acrylic is the superior choice for hiding flaws.
+- Acrylic (Synthetic) Finish: Best for modern homes or crack-prone old walls.
+It is a highly flexible (elastomeric) polymer.
+It naturally bridges minor existing cracks and holds dark colors beautifully without fading.
+If you are going over a 1960s wall that has settled, Acrylic is the superior choice for hiding flaws.

 3. The "Brown Coat" Resurface (Leveling)